appclacks/mirabelle/site/mirabelle/content/howto/stream/_index.md

   (error))
 ```

-In this example, we associate a string to the event `:metric` field and then we try to incremen it.
+In this example, we associate a string to the event `:metric` field and then we try to increment it.
 This will produce an exception.

-`exception-stream` is an action which will catch all exception generated on its first child, generate an event from its exception, and pass it to its second child (`error` here).
-You can like that log errors, or forward them to another system.
+`exception-stream` is an action which will catch all exceptions generated on its first child, generate an event from its exception, and pass it to its second child (`error` here).
+You can use it to log errors, or forward them to another system.

 The error event generated by exception-stream looks like this: